-Twitter account Chuunibyou Demo Koi Ga Shitai! franchise posted a mysterious message that may hint at some major announcement for the franchise soon.
+Twitter account Chuunibyou Demo Koi Ga Shitai! franchise posted a cryptic message that may hint at an important announcement for the franchise soon.

 The message says:

 Opportunity knocks.
-When the time comes, the doors of "celebration" will open .
-The message may be relevant, as the franchise celebrates ten years since its anime in Japan.
+When the time comes, the doors to "celebration" will open .
+The message may make sense, because the franchise is celebrating ten years since the anime in Japan.

-Written by Torako and illustrated by Nozomi Ousaka, the light novels were published by KA Esuma Bunko in June 2011 and concluded in December 2017 with only four volumes.
-The work inspired a two-season anime adaptation, produced by Kyoto Animation Studios and released in the fall of 2012 (October-December) and winter of 2014 (January-March), with twelve episodes each.
+Written by Torako and illustrated by Nozomi Ousaka, the light novels were published in KA Esuma Bunko from June 2011 to December 2017 with only four volumes.
+The work inspired a two-season anime adaptation, produced by Kyoto Animation studios and released in autumn 2012 (October-December) and winter 2014 (January-March), with twelve episodes each.

-The adaptation ended with the production of the film Chuunibyou demo Koi ga Shitai!
-Movie: Take On Me, released in January 2018 in theaters in Japan.
+The adaptation concluded with the production of the film Chuunibyou demo Koi ga Shitai!
+Movie: Take On Me, released in January 2018 in Japanese theaters.

 Synopsis:

-The story revolves around Yūta Togashi, a boy who, during elementary school, suffered from "adolescent delusions (chūnibyō, eighth-grade illness), believing himself to be the "Master of the Black Flames" and withdrawing from his peers.
-Finding his past embarrassing, Yūta attempts to start over in high school at a new school, free of his old delusions.
-However, this proves difficult, as another teenager with adolescent delusions, a girl named Rikka Takanashi, learns of Yūta's other identity and begins to take an interest in him.
+The story revolves around Yūta Togashi, a boy who, during elementary school, suffered from "adolescent delusions (chūnibyō, eighth-grade illness)," believing himself to be the "Master of the Black Flames" and distancing himself from his classmates.
+Finding his past embarrassing, Yūta tries to start over in high school at a new school, free from his old delusions.
+However, this proves difficult, as another teenage girl with adolescent delusions, named Rikka Takanashi, discovers Yūta's other identity and begins to take an interest in him.